A look at the net worth of Korea's top-paid actor and K-drama king Hyun Bin

 Hyun Bin’s Net Worth

-According to a 2023 report by Economic Times, Hyun Bin’s net worth sits at a whopping USD 21 million (INR 174 crore approx.) A report by South China Morning Post (SCMP) notes that when combined with his partner Son Ye-Jin’s wealth — which stands at USD 20 million (INR 165 crore approx) — his fortune sits at USD 41 million (INR 340 crore approx.).
-That aside, their combined property value is USD 27 million (INR 223 crore approx.)
+According to a 2023 report by Economic Times, Hyun Bin’s net worth sits at a whopping USD 21 million.
+A report by South China Morning Post (SCMP) notes that when combined with his partner Son Ye-Jin’s wealth — which stands at USD 20 million — his fortune sits at USD 41 million.
+That aside, their combined property value is USD 27 million.

 Fee per episode